 Among cotton fabrics, Sashiko-ori (stitch weaving) is one of the most distinctive.
 This traditional Japanese handicraft originated to strengthen garments and improve heat retention during winter.
 Patterns were incorporated, expressing wishes for a good harvest and to protect against evil spirits.

 This fabric has a subtle shading on the surface that plain weave does not have, a wrinkle-resistant and firm feel, and a rugged yet refined texture.
 We use this fascinating stitch weave for our samue meant for the fall and winter seasons.
-Please take a look at our options.

 Asa (Hemp, Linen, Ramie)

-Polyester & Nylon
+Polyester and Nylon

-We have collaborated with Japan's largest denim manufacturer, Kaihara Corporation, to produce several samue garments using their high-quality fabric.
+We have collaborated with Japan's largest denim manufacturer, Kaihara Corporation, to produce several samue using their high-quality fabric.

-Traditional plant-dyed samue is an excellent example of the spirit of Japanese culture and craftsmanship in our product lineup.
+Traditional plant-dyed samue are an excellent example of the spirit of Japanese culture and craftsmanship in our product lineup.
 Fabrics dyed with naturally derived materials such as Kakishibu (persimmon tannin) and Kuchinashi (gardenia) are characterized by their natural and soothing colors.

 Particularly popular is the beautiful dark blue Aizome (indigo-dyed) samue.
 Indigo has long been popular in Japan as a color symbolizing victory and good fortune.
 Long known worldwide as "Japan Blue," indigo remains a special color for Japanese people.